LinkedIn added dwell time to the algorithm back in 2020 and this is still impacting your posts as the algorithm measures:

-This means, it's now important to hold attention on your post.
-But, it's not just about the quality of your content, it's also about the format of your content.
+This means it is important to hold attention on your post.
+But it's not just about the quality of your content, it's also about the format of your content.

 6 top tips on writing a post

 Don't write your posts based on how you think you should talk.
 But, instead be you.
 Be human.
 Write your post in the same way you would email a friend.

 Short and snappy sentences perform best.
 Your new lines don't always mean new thoughts and there's no pressure to make them perfect.
 Each line should play off of each other.